google-site-verification=qayHnCoQ5BA6E_HUcjgicpEHE3-pBXd36Yhpevjvmf0

 Do you want to volunteer with us?

 We are always looking for reliable and dynamic volunteers to support the growth of the charity.
 There are two main roles these are regional coordinators (who manage a county area and a team of area volunteers).
-The other role requires less time and is that of an area coordinator (this is promoting our work in a more localised are and you will be responsible to a regional coordinator)
+The other role requires less time and is that of an area coordinator (this is promoting our work in a more localised area and you will be responsible to a regional coordinator)

 Apply to be a Regional CoordinatorApply to be an Area Coordinator